Sunday, May 12, 2024

 MASHA: I am in mourning for my life.
 I am unhappy.
 [ACT I]

-None of the minor characters amount to much on their own, and seem superfluous to Chekhov’s design.
-But they offer some modest contrast to the main tale.
+None of the minor characters amount to much on their own and seem superfluous to Chekhov’s design.
+At least they offer some contrast to the main tale.

 The Seagull is billed as a comedy, but as with Chekhov’s other, later comedy The Cherry Orchard, it is hard finding any humor, unless it be schadenfreude over the sufferings of the idle rich and near-rich.
 Perhaps this was a reason Chekhov was so favored in the former Soviet Union.